forsethnico/rock-paper-scissors/README.md

 ## Possible Future Extensions
   - Set a specific number of wins for a player to reach and then restart the game score to zero wins.
 If I had additional time, I wanted to implement this  feature first.
   - Implement a local storage extension where the number of wins would persist across page refreshes.
 This is something I would like to learn more about, but have not researched at this time.
-  - I would also like to update the CSS with more microinteractions and perhaps making the fighters more animated.
+  - I would also like to update the CSS with more microinteractions and perhaps making the fighters animated.
 ## Set Up
 1. Create a private repository on GitHub.
 2. Clone the repo to your local machine.